8905096423/8905096423/README.md

 # 💫 About Me:
-I am a Final year Computer Science and Engineering student deeply passionate about full-stack web development.
+I am a Final year Computer Science and Engineering student deeply passionate about full-stack web development and Deep Learning.
 Currently, I am enthusiastically exploring and mastering new techniques and technologies to leverage my knowledge effectively.

 ## 🌐 Socials: